 Can I still drop off my prescription at the surgery?

-If you have a prescription to drop off at the surgery, there is a box on the outside of the building for you to use.
+Yes; if you have a prescription to drop off at the surgery, there is a box on the outside of the building for you to use.
 Please do not enter the building.
-You are also able to order prescriptions online.
+Where possible order prescriptions online to reduce your risk.

 Should I still attend for my annual health check?